 The Alumni-Industry Scholar program awards academic proficiency—students must maintain a greater than 3.00 GPA average through their first two years—passion for the engineering profession, important character qualities including leadership, honesty, and integrity, and a desire to give back by helping other students.
 Students receive full scholarships for their remaining two years of study, as well as summer internships and mentorship opportunities throughout the year with members of the Rutgers Engineering Industry Advisory Board and other engineering alumni.
 With the establishment of this program, new internships have been secured with prominent companies including Bell Helicopter, Raytheon, National Instruments, Boeing, JP Morgan, adding to the many companies already providing internship and co-op experiences for Rutgers engineers.

-“Becoming involved in this program as a financial supporter and a mentor has been extremely rewarding and I look forward to meeting the new class of Scholars,” said Robert Beardsley ENG’68, an initial funder of the Alumni-Industry Scholars program and mentor to James, Anthony, and Kenneth.
+“Becoming involved in this program as a financial supporter and a mentor has been extremely rewarding and I look forward to meeting the new class of Scholars,” said Robert Beardsley ENG’68, an initial funder of the Alumni-Industry Scholars program.
 “Re-engaging with the School of Engineering and its students has been a wonderful experience for me and I would heartily encourage all the members of our alumni community to become involved in this excellent program as both financial and corporate resources.”